RealDeuce/bfrd-obsidian/Monsters/Monsters/Quasit.md

 subtype: Outsider, Demon
 actions:
   - name: Claws (True Form Only).
-    desc: "*Melee Weapon Attack:* +5 to hit, reach 5 ft., one target.  *Hit:* 5 (1d4 + 3) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or take 5 (2d4) poison damage and be [[../../Conditions/Poisoned|poisoned]] for 1 minute.
+    desc: "*Melee Weapon Attack:* +5 to hit, reach 5 ft., one target.  *Hit:* 5 (1d4 + 3) piercing damage, and the target must succeed on a DC 13 CON save or take 5 (2d4) poison damage and be [[../../Conditions/Poisoned|poisoned]] for 1 minute.
 The target can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success."
   - name: Slam (Beast Form Only).
     desc: "*Melee Weapon Attack:* +5 to hit, reach 5 ft., one target.  *Hit:* 10 (2d6 + 3) bludgeoning, piercing, or slashing damage (based on the type of damage dealt by the Beast form’s primary attack, such as Bite)."
   - name: Invisibility (True Form Only).